cilium/cilium/Documentation/cmdref/cilium-agent.md

       --log-driver strings                                      Logging endpoints to use for example syslog --log-opt map                                             Log driver options for cilium-agent, configmap example for syslog driver: {"syslog.level":"info","syslog.facility":"local5","syslog.tag":"cilium-agent"}
-      --log-system-load                                         Enable periodic logging of system load --metrics strings                                         Metrics that should be enabled or disabled from the default metric list.
+      --log-system-load                                         Enable periodic logging of system load --mesh-auth-monitor-queue-size int                        Queue size for the auth monitor (default 1024) --metrics strings                                         Metrics that should be enabled or disabled from the default metric list.
 The list is expected to be separated by a space. (+metric_foo to enable metric_foo , -metric_bar to disable metric_bar)
       --monitor-aggregation string                              Level of monitor aggregation for traces from the datapath (default "None")
       --monitor-aggregation-flags strings                       TCP flags that trigger monitor reports when monitor aggregation is enabled (default [syn,fin,rst])